Top 9 Things to do in Shimla for a memorable holiday in 2021

 Christ Church covered in snow

-Gaiety Heritage Cultural Complex
+A tour of Gaiety Heritage Cultural Complex

-This perfect example of neo-gothic architecture was opened in 1877 and has been the cultural and entertainment center of the city since then.
+This perfect example of neo-gothic architecture was opened in 1877 and has been the cultural and entertainment centre of the city since then.
 The most popular attraction in this complex is the Victorian theatre where legends like Rudyard Kipling, Prithvi Raj Kapoor, Baten Powel, K. L. Sehgal, and others have performed.

 You can see the coat of arms of the Amateur Dramatics Club hanging on the door to the upper level of Gaiety Theater on the Ridge.
 The ADC is one of the oldest clubs of its type in the world and continues to operate to this day.